 1. no marker on 7/13/2018

 I am appreciating the historical info on this page.
-We were at the Haun's Mill site yesterday 7/13/18 and the marker in photo 2 was not there.
+We were at the Haun's Mill site yesterday 7/13/18 and this marker was not there.
 We looked all around the perimeter of the open area.
 We did see the marker in photo 1.
 We traveled to Breckenridge to see the Haun's Mill Memorial there that lists the survivors and those who were killed and took a picture.

 — Submitted July 14, 2018, by Annette Bell of Beaverton, Oregon.

 Credits.
 This page was last revised on July 25, 2020.
 It was originally submitted on July 24, 2020.
 This page has been viewed 75 times since then and 8 times this year.
 Photo 1. submitted on September 17, 2009.